nekketsuuu/ocaml_travis_ci/README.md

 | [Simplified Docker image on `language: general`][bobbypriambodo-general] |   2--3 (alpine & ubuntu) |      (not available) | is based on [bobbypriambodo's method][bobbypriambodo-post].       |
 | [Simplified Docker image on `language: bash`][bobbypriambodo-bash]       |   1--2 (alpine & ubuntu) |      (not available) | is based on [bobbypriambodo's method][bobbypriambodo-post].       |
 | [Downloaded OPAM, without cache][zozozo]                                 |           6--14 (ubuntu) |      (not available) | is based on [zozozo's method][zozozo-post].                       |

-### Notes

-Each branch was executed only five times to measure the time.
-Because of this, **the error range may be large.**

 ## See Also